bartbzd/100-days-of-code/log.md

 ### Day 83: November 14th, 2021

-**Today's Progress:** Started TOP's Introduction to Factory Functions
+**Today's Progress:** Started TOP's Introduction to Factory Functions.

 **Thoughts:** After finishing my Library project, I moved on reading the differences between constructors and factory functions before starting on material that introduced my to factory functions.
 I also reviewed event listeners, particularly event targeting, bubbling, capturing and propagation.
 I may have to revisit this section though!